-Telmate Tablets
+Tablets

-Tablets are available for inmates to use to complete request forms, file grievances, and enjoy leisure activities such as listen to music and watch movies.
+Tablets are available for inmates to use to complete request forms, file grievances, and enjoy leisure activities such as listening to music and watching movies.
 Not all tablet features are available to use free of charge.
 The use of the tablet is a privilege which may be revoked for disciplinary reasons.
 Tablets are not allowed in cells and must be returned to their charging stations when not in use, during count times, and at night when the lights have been turned off.
+You are only authorized to use your own account to send messages and for video visits.
+Using other inmates' accounts will result in disciplinary action.
 You may be held liable for damage that occurs to a tablet while you are using it.
+Unauthorized use of a tablet violates rule 28 listed under Major Rule Violations.